stripe/stripe-go/README.md

 https://appiphony92-dev-ed.my.salesforce.com/

 **Warning:** the QA package is automatically updated on each CI build, so it is possible that CI runs the deploy command _right_ after your deploy command finishes running, which could cause strange issues where QA includes a WIP branch.

+**Note:** Everytime you upload a package you'll see a "Are you sure?" message letting you know you can't edit components.
+Ignore it.

 ## Removing Components from QA or Production Packages